Dooley, Montana: History

 In the fall of 1913, the school district was formed along with the school board that consisted of, Jim King, George Epler, and W.D.
 Dooley.
-For three years an old homestead shack was used as there classroom, where Miss Alice Murphy taught.
+For three years an old homestead shack was used as their classroom, where Miss Alice Murphy taught.
 In 1915 a school was built and the classes become more regular.
 Until 1931 the grade school children were taught in the large room, and then it was decided that a high school should be built.
 The new high school had its first graduating class in 1932, with six students.
 The high school also had their own newspaper, "The Dooley Dew," then later changed to fit the mascot to "The Eagle Eye."
 The high school tried to create a radio station, but due to the lack of power they never bought a license for it.
 Over time the families around moved away and the local children were bused to Plentywood for school.

 Dooley suffered many different kinds of disasters.
 In May 1916, the west side of Main Street caught on fire, wrecking many of the businesses.
 Four years later the east side suffered a fire destroying many of the local businesses.
 Also a year before, in 1919 a smaller fire took place and wrecked a garage and two smaller businesses.
 In 1934 a tornado came through town, wiping out the Stadig Livery Barn.
 The town also suffered infestations of armyworms, grasshoppers and Mormon crickets, which harmed local agriculture.
 Some of the winters that the town faced were very severe and kept the train from passing through.
 The trains feared that they would freeze up or run out of fuel.

 Over the years people moved to the surrounding areas due to the fires and infestations.
 The town's population slowly dwindled and the buildings were sold or torn down.
 The elevators were sold to Jim Syme.